Sumrall rallies to defeat Vancleave 7-6

 “I was looking for something to hit hard, and I got first pitch,” Dedeaux said.
 “It was a straight fastball, right down the middle.
 I saw exactly what I was looking for, and I put the bat on it.”

-Now trailing by just two runs, things reverted to normal for Sumrall, as Sibley found his groove and the Bobcats could play the style of ball they’ve become accustomed to playing.
+Now trailing by just two runs, things reverted to normal for Sumrall, as Sivley found his groove and the Bobcats could play the style of ball they’ve become accustomed to playing.

 “When we’re only down two, then we’re going back to our bunting, our base-running, and treating it like our normal game,” Davis said.
 “When I went out in the third inning, I’m usually out there hollering, but this time, I didn’t panic.
 You want to play for three games, so I needed to save some arms.
 So, I was at peace with him being out there.
 I knew he had it in him.”

-“I knew we’d win after we got those runs to get back in the game,” Sibley said.
+“I knew we’d win after we got those runs to get back in the game,” Sivley said.
 “I got my confidence back and just tried to blow it past them.”

 Sumrall wasted no time in tying the game in the bottom of the fourth, helped by a pair of defensive lapses by the Bulldogs.